jake0011/AWS-Academy-Cloud-Security-Foundations/Module2.md

 - Identify which part of an application the user is responsible to secure in the cloud.

 ### Knowledge Check: Practice Question
+Sample exam question:
+According to the shared responsibility model, who is responsible for configuring security group rules to determine which ports are open to an EC2 Linux instance?

+Choice Response

+  A. AWS is responsible for configuring security group rules.

+  B. The customer is responsible for configuring security group rules.

+  C. Security group rules are not needed.

+  D. AWS is responsible for configuring security group rules, and the customer must open ports to the instance.

 *Look at the answer choices and rule them out based on the keywords.*

 **Keywords to recognize:** configuring security group rules.